andresfelipe328/e-shop/README.md

   6. Migrate -> python manage.py migrate
   7. Create superuser for admin panel
   8. Run the django server and enter your localhost:<port number>

+note: deployment is not active due to Heroku's changes to the free tier option.